MohoWu/haowu/content/_index.md

 I love to use programming to explore and visualise data.
 [RStudio](https://www.rstudio.com/) is the primary software I use to analyse data and to communicate with others.
 This website is built entirely in RStudio using the [`blogdown`](https://bookdown.org/yihui/blogdown/) package.

-In my spare time I'm interested in photography (or at least learning about all the latest photography gears).
-I also enjoy cooking for myself and friends (although not on every single day).
+In my spare time I'm interested in photography and cooking.